Last Updated on June 21, 2024 by Kittredge Cherry

 New in 2024:

-Q Spirit is introducing a new icon of the Montevergine Madonna for Candlemas 2024.
+Q Spirit introduced a new icon of the Montevergine Madonna for Candlemas in February 2024.
 Not only is the rescued couple queer, but Mary may also be nonbinary in “Madonna of Montevergine” by the artist known as Faithful Heretic.
 The icon mixes Christian and LGBTQ symbols in a fascinating fusion.
 Raised Mormon, Faithful Heretic is an Episcopalian lay minister and a lifelong student of history, especially medieval history and LGBTQ history.

 Montevergine Madonna by Faithful Heretic